pulsovi/obsidian_eml_reader/README.md

 ## Alternatives

+The following plugins can be used for very similar purposes.

 ### Emails

-Allows you to import a `*.eml` file and transform it into markdown according to a customizable template and insert it into current note.
+Allows you to import an `*.eml` file, transform it into markdown according to a customizable template and insert it into current note.

 You can improve the result with the plugin [Email Block](obsidian://show-plugin?id=email-block-plugin)

-The advantage is that the content of the email appears directly in your note and is therefore searchable in the global Obsidian search.
+The advantage is that the content of the email appears directly in your obsidian raw note and is therefore searchable in the global Obsidian search.

 The downside is the same : _the content of the email appears directly in your note_.

 Depending on this content, you can consider it as pollution or data lose.
 Either because you are not the author and want only _your_ words in your vault, or the email content is too big, or because you want to keep the exact traceability that the `*.eml` file provides but not the markdown.